Become a campground host

 - Be self-motivated, enjoy working with people and have excellent communication skills.

 - Have a reasonable level of fitness and health, as some campsites are in remote settings.

-- Think about which national parks you might like to volunteer in
+Before you apply, think about which national parks you might like to volunteer in.

 What are the benefits of becoming a campground host?

 With a range of benefits, if you have a passion for the outdoors and volunteering, becoming a campground host in NSW national parks might be for you.